ibm-cloud-docs/discovery-data/language-support.md

 # Language support
 {: #language-support}

-You specify the collection language when you create a collection.
-For more information, see [Creating collections](/docs/discovery-data?topic=discovery-data-collections).
+Each collection that you add to a project must contain documents of the same language.
+You specify the language of the collection when you create it.

+Discovery is not optimized for multilingual search.
+You can add several collections, each one with documents in a separate language, into one mulitlingual project.
+However, the query results for a query in one language might include irrelevant passages from a document in another language.
+{: note)

 The following table describes the product features that are supported in each language.